wp-plugins/esv-crossref/readme.txt

 == Description ==

 ESV CrossRef, once installed onto your website will scan your site for Old and New Testament Bible references.
 Once it finds a Bible reference on the page it will convert the reference(s) into a hover=able link!
 Each time a converted link is hovered over, a small pop up will appear containing the scripture reference.
-This plug=in is designed to include a single Javascript file into the footer.
+This plug-in is designed to include a single Javascript file into the footer.

-For more information, visit http://esv.org/tools/esv=crossref/
+For more information, visit http://esv.org/tools/esv-crossref/

 == Installation ==